 - What do you intend to do after you have completed your PhD?

-- How will you cope with the inevitable setbacks during your research?
+- How will you cope with the challenges and setbacks intrinsic to academic research?

 - How do you cope with pressure and deadlines?